World's fish consumption unsustainable, U.N. warns

 Currently, 3.2 billion people rely on fish for almost 20 percent of their animal protein intake.

-Shakuntala Thilsted, research programme leader at international nonprofit WorldFish, said reducing losses and waste would go a long way towards making fisheries sustainable, with an estimated 35 percent of catches thrown away.
+Shakuntala Thilsted, research program leader at international nonprofit WorldFish, said reducing losses and waste would go a long way towards making fisheries sustainable, with an estimated 35 percent of catches thrown away.

 “Fish heads, fish bones are (the) parts that are most nutritious.
 Why aren’t we using innovative solutions to turn this into nutritious, palatable food?” she said.